IndieView: From Ramen to Riches; The Amanda Hocking Story

 If you’re into Paranormal Romance or just would like to learn more about Amanda then go visit Amanda’s blog it’s worth the trip.

-8 responses to “IndieView: From Ramen to Riches; The Amanda Hocking Story
+8 thoughts on “IndieView: From Ramen to Riches; The Amanda Hocking Story